"Eve Online": Complete Ore Mining Guide

-The activity of mining is often the very first thing players in Eve Online try their hands on to earn their first ISK.
-Mining in Eve Online can be separated into a three subcategories which are
+The activity of mining is often the very first thing players in Eve Online try to earn their first ISK with.
+Mining can be separated into three subcategories which are:

-This guide can be considered a beginners guide to mining in Eve Online as I will be exclusively discussing ore mining, the skills needed, which ships to use and what implants are useful.
+This guide can be considered a beginner's guide to mining in Eve Online.
+I will be exclusively discussing ore mining, the skills needed, which ships to use, and what implants are best.

 Skills for Ore Mining